 Street art develops into multiple forms in public places or on the streets.
-The term includes: the practice of graffiti, stencils, video projection, creation of posters on streets and sidewalks.
+The term includes: the practice of graffiti, use of stencils, paint and markers, video projection, creation of posters on streets and sidewalks.
 Street art is considered a movement of artists who refuse to be associated with the masses, who want to raise attention by showing their political opinions, without being associated with a particular art form.
 The street artists are basically the ones who prefer to perform without permission, without prior consent, without taboos and without limits.
 Street art can be seen everywhere in the world, since it has no boundaries, nor sex, nor predetermined delimitation.
 All this has contributed to making this form of art increasingly original and popular.

 Bansky is undoubtedly one of the most legendary graffiti artists, identified as a troubadour of modern times.
 He is a renowned and committed artist, incisive and often amazing.
 Today, Banksy has a place among the great pesonalities of this world, with his subversive actions.

 He loves to provoke, shock and even disturb society.
 Equipped with a great ability to break the rules, he also manages to hide his identity.
 A true mystery to date, with several active theories, such as the one that identifies him with Robert Del Naja of Massive Attack.
 Philanthropist, anti-war and revolutionary, he takes his art as a means of communication to loudly proclaim his dissatisfaction with certain aspects of society, certain political situations or even certain decisions taken by world leaders.